32 epic bucket list family vacation ideas

 Namibia family vacation

 Sub-Saharan Africa is perhaps not an obvious choice for a family holiday.
 Parents understandably worry about safety and the long drives.
-We spent 4 months traversing sub-Saharan Africa in a Land Rover when our boys were 1 and 3 years old, and if anyone asks me which African country to visit as a family for a first time, I always say to do Namibia with kids!
+We spent 4 months traversing sub-Saharan Africa in a Land Rover when our boys were 1 and 3 years old, and if anyone asks me which African country to visit as a family for the first time, I always say to do Namibia with kids!

 Namibia is one of the most stable African countries, offers epic and diverse landscapes, and perhaps the best value (and easiest) wildlife viewing in all of Africa.
 Day entry for foreign adults to Etosha National Park is N$80 (£4.50) and children under 16 are FREE.

 The low-growing vegetation over flat open plains promotes the best conditions for spotting the animals.
 You can literally see for miles!
-There is only the grass for animals to hide in, therefore spotting elephants, giraffe, zebras and even rhinos is pretty much guaranteed.
+There is only the grass for animals to hide in, therefore spotting elephants, giraffes, zebras and even rhinos is pretty much guaranteed.

 Beyond a safari, there are shipwrecks to discover, massive sand dunes to run down, large seal colonies to discover – and, due to the German influence, some excellent bakeries.